adam-singer/solvr-project/parser/README.md

 # Solvr Parser

-Parser for Solvr's algebraic language.
+Parser for the Solvr language